The hot circumgalactic medium in stacked X-rays: observations vs simulations: Analysis

 To match the observed galaxy sample presented in Table \ref{tab:observations}, we created simulated observations of each $z=0.1$ snapshot along the $x$, $y$, and $z$ directions.
 For each galaxy in the simulation box, we assigned a redshift for each synthetic observation by randomly choosing from the observed redshift distribution in \cite{Zhang2024c} based on the galaxy stellar mass bin it falls in (with bin widths of 0.5 dex).
 We selected only galaxies identified by the halo finder as being central, so as to compare against the CEN sample from \cite{Zhang2024a, Zhang2024c}, which excludes satellites from the stacked results.
 The resulting redshift distribution is shown in Figure \ref{fig:galaxy_sample_characteristics}, ranging from z $\approx$ 0.02 to 0.2.
 We elect to use only the z=0.1 snapshot for this analysis as the purpose of assigning different redshifts is purely to account for PSF effects that impact the observed surface brightness profiles, and we expect very little evolution for the galaxies in this redshift range.

-After synthetic observations, during the stacking process galaxies are weighted to account for observational biases that impact the shape of the galaxy stellar mass function, such that our mock galaxy sample has the same stellar mass distribution as the observations.
-The resampled counts provide a weight used when stacking the galaxy samples.
+During the stacking process, the galaxies were resampled to account for observational biases that impact the shape of the galaxy stellar mass function.
+Galaxies were sorted into 0.1 dex bins, and the simulated galaxies were resampled to create a new sample with $N = 0.2 N_{obs}$, following the same stellar mass distribution of the observational sample.
+This resampling process ensured consistency with both the mean and the spread of the observations.
+The new simulated galaxy sample was then used to generate stacks.

 Recent work has shown the importance of halo mass distribution on stacked X-ray results \citep{shreeram2025}.
 As there are large uncertainties involved in determining the halo masses of galaxies in the observational sample, we have elected not to attempt to match the observed halo mass distribution, although we do exclude galaxies with M$_{200c}$ $>10^{14}$ or $<10^{12}$ from our analysis.
 Figure \ref{fig:stell-halo relation} shows the halo mass-stellar mass relationship for the five simulations used in this work.
 Without AGN feedback, this relationship is changed significantly, with halos hosting much larger galaxies as star formation is unimpeded by AGN activity.
 Section \ref{sec4_2} will explore halo mass selections more in-depth.